Everything You Need to Know About Remodeling Recessed Lighting

 Cost

 The cost to install recessed lighting in an existing home is dependent on several factors.
 How many lights will be installed?
 What type of recessed lighting will be installed?
-Will there be labor costs if the job will be done by a professional?
+Will there be labor costs if the job is done by a professional?
 How much drywall repair and repainting will be needed after the installation is complete?

 Recessed lighting is a common feature in kitchen and bath remodels, both of which have a high return on investment.
 While the lighting itself might not be the ultimate selling point for someone thinking of purchasing a home, updating the lighting when undertaking a remodeling project just might add to that ROI.